yichunzhao/spring-jpa-transaction/README.md

 What are the benefits to create bilateral relationships?

 You may easily create join on both sides, fx: a customer has many orders, then you may retrieve the corresponding customer directly on the order entity by a derived query.
+`List<Order> findByCustomerEmail(String email);`
 It generates the following SQL query clause.

 ````

 Hibernate:
     select
         order0_.order_id as order_id1_1_,